 Ferrous Sulfate: Commonly used to treat iron deficiency anemia, available in various strengths.

-Ferrous Gluconate: A gentler form of iron with fewer gastrointestinal side effects.
+Ferrous Gluconate: A gentler form of iron with fewer gastrointestinal symptoms as side effects.

 Ferrous Fumarate: Often used for treating iron deficiency, known for its high iron content.